alex19992020/PowerShell-IT-automation-toolkit/README.md

 I ran the password script as well and it worked as you can tell by the password expired being true, I just didn't get a screenshot of it but all 3 scripts worked.

+The next step is for me to try and break the script, pass: duplicate account creation, resetting a username that doesn't exist, a bad OU path.
+I want to confirm the error handling actually catches it cleanly instead of throwing a raw PowerShell error.